Edmund Trafford (died 1620)

-Edmund Trafford (c.
-1560 – 8 May 1620), of Trafford, Lancashire, was an English Member of Parliament.

-He represented Newton in 1589 and 1593.
+Sir Edmund Trafford (c.
+1560 – 8 May 1620), of Trafford, Lancashire, was an English Member of Parliament, where he represented Newton in 1589 and 1593.
+He held the office of High Sheriff of Lancashire and was appointed Knight on 17 April 1603, after he accompanied his uncle, Sir Robert Cecil, to meet King James at York.

+Family

-He married Lady Mildred Cecil (the daughter of Thomas Cecil and the grand-daughter of William Cecil, Queen Elizabeth's Secretary of State) after her first husband, Sir Thomas Reade, died.
+Trafford was the son of Edmund Trafford (1526-1590) and Elizabeth Leicester.
+He married firstly, Mary Booth, who had been contracted to marry since the couple were 13 and 12 years old respectively.
+After the breakdown of the marriage, Trafford married Lady Mildred Cecil (the daughter of Thomas Cecil and the grand-daughter of William Cecil, Queen Elizabeth's Secretary of State) after her first husband, Sir Thomas Reade, died.

+Trafford had issue with his first wife, Mary Booth: